Columbus City Center: Final days

 On July 31, 2007, the City of Columbus filed a lawsuit to evict the management company, Simon Property Group, which held the lease on the underlying land, to gain control of the mall.
 The city alleged that mall management grossly neglected the property, allowed it to fall into disrepair, did not pay real estate taxes for some time, and failed to make a rent payment for the land in excess of $200,000.
 Columbus Mayor Michael Coleman said of possible redevelopment for the property, "I have many, many ideas, I want to see some retail back in it, offices as well.
 We have thousands of people moving downtown and there's a great need for retail activity.
 Our downtown is on the move.
 This is the only thing holding us back.".
 In the last minutes before eviction was to take place, the city was able to negotiate a purchase agreement to buy the property from Simon and take over full control.

 Two recent developments have set the stage for what could potentially revitalize the area surrounding City Center.
 First is the pronounced downtown housing boom, which has brought many young professionals back to the city.
 Several vacant buildings have been converted into condos, and the nearby German Village continues to show strong growth.
 Second, and more immediate, is the substantial redevelopment of the vacant Lazarus building.
 The redevelopment, now complete, converted the building to a format suitable for office space, academic research, arts, and dining.

 On February 3, 2009, Columbus Mayor Michael Coleman announced that Columbus City Center would close on March 5, and be torn down by the following summer.
 The parking garage that was constructed for City Center remained, as did its underground parking area, but the mall was demolished.

 The last retail business to operate in the mall, and also an original tenant from when the mall opened in 1989, was a franchise of Mark Pi's Express, which closed on February 27, 2009.

 The mall was officially closed to all pedestrian traffic on Thursday March 5, 2009.
 Demolition of the mall began on approximately October 1, 2009, and was completed in March 2010.
 Demolition was by S.G.
 Loewendick & Sons.

-Columbus Commons
+Redevelopment as Columbus Commons

 The mall was replaced by Columbus Commons, a 9 acre park and green space.
 The park features gardens, a performance stage, a carousel, a reading room and a café.
 The $20 million project was developed by CDDC and Capitol South, private, non-profit development organizations.